-Finally, add a dashboard navigation link to the template, just above the Heroes link.
+Add a dashboard navigation link to the template, just above the heroes link.

-They don’t do anything yet but they’ll be convenient when we style the links a little later in the chapter.
+<nav> tags don’t do anything yet, but they’ll be useful later when you style the links.

-To see these changes in your browser, go to the application root (
+In your browser, go to the app root (

 /) and reload.

-The app displays the dashboard and we can navigate between the dashboard and the heroes.
+The app displays the dashboard and you can navigate between the dashboard and the heroes list.

-Let’s spice up the dashboard by displaying the top four heroes at a glance.
+To make the dashboard more interesting, you’ll display the top four heroes at a glance.

 template metadata with a